Love was his real work

 His head a music box

-Chords named moods
+Chords called his moods

 Far better than words